wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 We next describe the operations of opportunistic compression.
 One extra metadata is added per-entry to indicate whether the entry contains one single uncompressed block, or two compressed blocks, one being the fill block and the other being the victim block.
+In the latter case, the two compressed blocks are stored in the entry's 64-byte slot.
+The tag of the victim block is stored at the beginning of the slot, which is followed by compressed fill block.
+The offset of the tag and the fill block can be easily derived and therefore does not require pointers.
+The compressed victim block, on the other hand, is stored in reverse bit order (i.e., the first bit of the block is the last bit of the data slot) from the last bit of the data slot, and grows towards the other end.